Chance the Rapper: 2011–2012: Career beginnings and 10 Day

 At Jones College Prep High School, some of Bennett's teachers ridiculed his aspirations to become a musician.
-In 2011 during his school year, following a 10-day suspension for marijuana possession on campus, he recorded his first full-length project in a span of 8 months, a mixtape entitled 10 Day (also known as #10Day).
+In 2011 during his school year, following a 10-day suspension for marijuana possession on campus, he recorded his first full-length project in a span of 8 months, a mixtape titled 10 Day (also known as #10Day).
 In December 2011, he released a song titled "Windows", and publicly announced his 10 Day project.
 In February 2012, Bennett was highlighted as one of Complex magazine's "10 New Chicago Rappers to Watch Out For".
 He says he spent "about eight months recording, writing, and making connections off of the hunger to put out something".
 He released the mixtape on April 3, 2012, and it has since been downloaded over 500,000 times via mixtape-sharing site DatPiff.
 The mixtape was well-received locally and helped him make connections with producers such as Chuck Inglish, Kenny Jame$, and Blended Babies.
 The mixtape grabbed the attention of Forbes magazine, which featured it in the publication's Cheap Tunes column.